LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/build-a-chart/_index.md

 {{% notice blue Note "rocket" %}}
 You may notice in the above image that the name of the sheet has been changed to `netflix_titles`.
 You can also do this if you would like!
 Right click on either the `Sheet 1` name within the view and the tab in the bottom left corner to change the name.
 {{% /notice %}}

-## Filtering

-Optionally, you can apply filtering to any pill that you have added to the view.

-{{% notice blue Example "rocket" %}}
-Right click on the `Date Added` pill and click `Filter`.
-You can remove specific years if you would like to do so.
-This is very useful if you have data that you would like to exclude from the view.
-{{% /notice %}}